 Vernon Pratt: (b.
 1940 - d.
 2000)

 Founder/Director - Duke in New York Arts Program

 M.F.A.
 (1964) *Richard Diebenkorn, Advisor

-Notable accomplishments include being the subject of a major solo exhibition at NCMA (1985-86), exhibiting in numerous high-profile shows nationally and internationally including The NY Times reviewed "Tit for Tatlin" exhibit at the Alternative Museum in NY (1984), collaborating with Sol LeWitt, creating the NC Education Wall (with Georgann Eubanks) and being close friends and contemporaries of Andy Warhol, Keith Haring and James Weeks.
-Recent and ongoing exhibitions include major solo shows this at the Gregg Museum of Art & Design (closing February 10, 2019) and the Western Carolina University Fine Art Museum (Fall 2018).
+Notable accomplishments include being the subject of a major solo exhibition at NCMA (1985-86), exhibiting in numerous high-profile shows nationally and internationally including The NY Times reviewed "Tit for Tatlin" exhibit at the Alternative Museum in NY (1984), collaborating with Sol LeWitt, creating the NC Education Wall (with Georgann Eubanks) and being friends and contemporaries of Andy Warhol, Keith Haring and James Weeks.
+Recent exhibitions include major solo shows at the Gregg Museum of Art & Design (October, 2018 - February, 2019) and the Western Carolina University Fine Art Museum (August - November, 2018).

 Pratt's work can be found in the permanent collections of several major U.S. museums and institutions including but not limited to: the North Carolina Museum of Art (NCMA), the Nasher Museum of Art, the Weatherspoon Art Museum, the Gregg Museum of Art & Design, the Asheville Art Museum, Western Carolina University Fine Art Museum, the Virginia Center for Creative Arts, Duke University, the Durham Arts Council, Rochester Institute of Technology, North Carolina Artworks for State Buildings - a program of the North Carolina Arts Council, the Duke Energy Center for the Performing Arts, the City of Raleigh, NCSSM and the San Francisco Art Institute.